digbmc/reactor-jct/nuclear-disasters.md

 #### <a id="Guangzhou-radiological-assault">Guangzhou radiological assault</a>

 A radiology scientist based in ==Guangzhou, China=={flyto:Q16572,7} used ==Iridium 192=={description="Iridium 192 is a man-made radioactive element commonly utilized in the medical field to combat cancer cells, produced through the irradiation of nonradioactive iridium in a nuclear reactor. "} pellets to target his colleague and former business partner.
 With forged documents, the scientist obtained an industrial machine containing Iridium 192 and enlisted an accomplice to help.
-They installed the machine above the ceiling panels in the victim's office and activated it when the victim was present.After approximately two months, the victim began to suspect a connection between his deteriorating health and radiation exposure.
+They installed the machine above the ceiling panels in the victim's office and activated it when the victim was present.
+After approximately two months, the victim began to suspect a connection between his deteriorating health and radiation exposure.

 The primary victim was exposed to a dose ranging from 70 to 150 rads, while an additional 78 hospital staff members were also injured.[^10]

 #### <a id="San-Jose-Radiotherapy-incident">San Jose Radiotherapy incident</a>

 The ==San Jose=={flyto:Q3070,7} radiotherapy incident in 1996 involved a significant error in a ==Cobalt 60=={description="Cobalt 60 (Co-60) is a radioactive isotope used in medical applications for radiotherapy treatment.
 It is produced as a byproduct of nuclear reactors when metal structures, such as steel rods, are exposed to neutron radiation."} radiotherapy unit, leading to overdosages of approximately 60%.
 This incident resulted in the deaths of 7 to 17 individuals, although there were debates regarding whether the deaths were caused by the radiotherapy exposure or the underlying illnesses themselves.
-Additionally, 81 individuals suffered injuries as a result of the overexposures. [^11]
+Additionally, 81 individuals suffered injuries as a result of the overexposures. [^5][^11]

 #### <a id="Orphaned-source-in-Goiania-Brazil">Orphaned source in Goiania Brazil</a>